fani-lab/SEERa/Readme.md

 # Community Prediction in Microblogging Social Networks

 This is an open-source python-based framework to predict the future user communities in a text streaming social network (e.g., Twitter) based on the users’ topics of interest.
+Our proposed framework has already been benchmarked on a Twitter dataset and showed improvements compared to the state of the art in underlying applications such as news recommendation and user prediction.

 ## Installation